 The access token is your primary authentication credential for API requests.

-// The access token is automatically managed by @cloudillo/base
+// The access token is automatically managed by @cloudillo/core

 // Token is now stored and used automatically for all API calls